bmckenzie93/immersedInArt/README.md

   [12:34am]
   I started this project by E-mailing maura to ask her what kind of site I could make for her, and asked a few questions about what she wanted.
 I took the answers she provided and pasted them above here in the read me section to referance while designing this project.

+  [12:59am]
+  I just looked at all the websites sent to me.
+Woah, they were trippy.
+I'm going to bed now.
+}

+# 4-28-2020 {
+  [12:55pm]
+  I did some sketching and browsing to see what kind of design I want to go for on this project.
+I want to use a video background above the fold for the landing page.
+I'll start there.
+I got a vidoe to use on coverr.io for now - I will see if Maura has any mp4's she would want to use instead.

+  [1:16pm]
+  I set up my sass files following the 7-1 archatecture method for this project.
+I want all of my code to be modular, reusable, and scalable!
 }